-Fall (Fa all Cohort) & Spring (Spring Cohort)
+Fall (Fa all Co hort) & Spring (Spring Cohort)

 NUR 216 Advanced Nursing Pharmacology 1.5

 NUR 222 Advanced Nursing I and Community Health 7

 NUR 255 Issues in Nursing .5

-BIO 220 Microbiology 4
+♦ BIO 220 Microbiology 4

-ENG 151 Fundamentals of English II 3
+♦ ENG 151 Fundamentals of English II 3

 16

-Spring (Fall Coho ort) & Summer (Spring Cohort)
+Spring (Fall Cohort) & Summer (Spring Cohort)

-NUR 223 Advanced Nursing II and Leadership/Managemer nt 7
+☆ NUR 223 Advanced Nursing II and Leadership/Manager ment 7

-• SOC 101 Introduction to Sociology 3
+♦ SOC 101 Introduction to Sociology 3

-• SPH 101 Fundamentals of Oral Communication 3
+♦ SPH 101 Fundamentals of Oral Communication 3

 13

-- ∗ This course has a prerequisite.◆ This course can be taken before being accepted into the program.
+☆ This course has a corequisite. ◆ This course can be taken before being accepted into the program.

-Wor-Wic's occupational therapy assistant (OTA) program has applied for accreditation and has been granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Ln., Ste.
-200, Bethesda, MD 20814-3449, (301) 652-AOTA, (www.acoteonline.org).
-Once accreditation of the program has been obtained, graduates can take the national occupational therapy assistant certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Wor-Wic's occupational therapy assistant (OTA) program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Ln., Ste.
+200, Bethesda, MD 20814-3449, 301-652-AOTA, (www.acoteonline.org).
+Graduates can take the national occupational therapy assistant certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the examination, graduates are certified as occupational therapy assistants (COTAs) and are eligible to apply for state licensure.
 Students interested in this program should be aware that being convicted of a felony could affect a graduate's ability to take the certification exam or obtain state licensure.